The estimated reading time for this post is 174 seconds

 The N900 was the first phone which showed Nokia’s ideas in developing an alternative to the Android and iPhone eco-systems.
 Symbian was a powerful operating system, with true multitasking but there were issues that just tidying up the UI and introducing capacitive touch wouldn’t address.
 For a mature operating system, I had to reboot my Nokia phones surprisingly often, basic apps like the address book didn’t work if you had over a thousand contacts – so most sales people out there.

-The predecessor the Nokia N900 was the 770 internet tablet which was launched back at the end of 2005, which was the iPad before the iPad.
+The predecessor of the Nokia N900 was the 770 internet tablet which was launched back at the end of 2005, which was the iPad before the iPad.

 Trying to trial this device is a bit hard as it relied on web services such as an app store that no longer exists.
 Secondly it offers an experience comparable to an Android or iPhone powered by a processor that is several generations older, so you have to make allowances for the fact that the Nokia N900 can feel slow at times.